 In Portugal, a study by the Water and Waste Services Regulation Authority (ERSAR), the Portuguese regulator, showed that the uptake of connections to existing wastewater infrastructure was slower than expected due to the high cost of connection.
 While in average it only represents 26% of the monthly income, for low income households in some municipalities the cost of connection can reach three times their monthly income.
 To ensure water affordability, ERSAR has recommended service providers to eliminate the connection charge and compensate this loss of revenue by increasing the fixed part of the tariff gradually over a five-year period.
 In this way, all users will contribute to pay for the cost of connecting the unserved.
 ERSAR has developed a set of indicators to benchmark the performance of the more than 300 service providers.
 Starting in 2011, the set of indicators includes a macro-affordability indicator that tracks, for each municipality, the cost of consuming 10m3 of water as proportion of average household income.
 Color ratings are given to municipalities: “green” when the cost is below 0.5% of household income, “yellow” when it is between 0.5% and 1%, and “red” when it is above 1%.

 Non-discrimination is central to human rights.
 Discrimination on prohibited grounds including race, colour, sex, age, language, religion, political or other opinion, national or social origin, property, birth, physical or mental disability, health status or any other civil, political, social or other status must be avoided, both in law and in practice.
-In order to address existing discrimination, positive targeted measures may have to be adopted.
+In order to address existing discrimination, positive targeted measures may need to be adopted.
 In this regard, priority must be given to the most marginalized and vulnerable to exclusion and discrimination.
 Services must also be technically safe and take into account the safety needs of people with disabilities, as well as of children.